avimoondra/fishbowl/README.md

 hasura console --admin-secret=myadminsecretkey
 ```

-To revert or apply migrations manually,
+Migrations and metadata will automatically apply on start up.
+But to revert or apply migrations manually,

 ```bash
 cd graphql-server